How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 Nestled within a tiny garden, you’ll find two nearly identical pagodas, each standing 30 meters tall, with one slightly shorter than the other—a rare find in China.

-It’s uncommon to see a pair of pagodas side by side, especially in what was once a Buddhist site.
+It’s uncommon to see a pair of pagodas side by side, especially at a former Buddhist site.
 Although you can’t enter the pagodas, you can stroll through the garden and enjoy the pink magnolias in bloom if you’re visiting during Spring.

 4. Master of the Nets Garden